Quest Software

-Quest Software, also known as Quest, is a privately held software company headquartered in Aliso Viejo, California, United States.
-The company was founded in 1987 and has 53 offices in 24 countries.
+Quest Software, Inc., doing business as Quest, is a privately held software company headquartered in Austin, Texas, United States.
+The company develops software tools and platforms that support data management, cybersecurity, identity and access management, and platform modernization for enterprise IT environments.
+The company was founded in 1987 in Newport Beach, California, and currently has 53 offices in 24 countries as of 2026.

 History

 Quest Software was founded in 1987 in Newport Beach, California, with a line of products for HP Multi-Programming Executive (MPE).
 In 1995, Vinny Smith joined the company.
 The following year, Quest entered the database management market with an Oracle SQL database tuning product.
 In 1997, Quest opened an office in the United Kingdom.

 Doug Garn joined Quest as the vice president of sales in 1998.
 That same year, Quest added offices in Germany and Australia, and Smith became CEO.